Manhattan, New York, US

-Located in Manhattan, New York, US, the 2.1 million square foot facility includes 840,000ft² of exhibition space.
-The project will add new meeting room and ballroom space, new loading docks, and an exhibition hall.
+Located in Manhattan, New York, US, the 2.1-million-square-foot facility includes 840,000ft² of exhibition space.
+The project will add a new meeting room and ballroom space, new loading docks and an exhibition hall.

 Ground-breaking for the expansion took place in March 2017 and the project is scheduled for completion in 2021.
 It is expected to create more than 3,000 construction jobs, 4,000 permanent jobs and 2,000 part-time jobs.
 In addition, it will boost the hotel and tourism industry, as well as generate $393m in economic activity.